Autistic Adventures with Glutamine

 Glutamine has nothing to do with gluten and contains no gluten.

-I have been on 2000mg L-Glutamine for over 15 years, longer than anyone else with autism who I know has used it.
+I was on 2000mg L-Glutamine for over 15 years, longer than anyone else with autism who I know has used it.

 I was already on dietary interventions since the 1990s and was first put on nutritional supplements- Vitamin C, zinc, multi-vitamins - around 1972-1975 when I was 9-12 years old.
 I was one of the first known people with autism in the world whose parents trialled the use of nutritional supplements.
 I have mentioned this in Nobody Nowhere and some of my other works and lectures and attribute this intervention to improved health and language processing at that time and coincided with my transition from echolalia and stored strings into interpretive (meaning based) language between age 9-11 (two sided communication took longer to emerge).